Mileage and motor expenses: what you need to know

 If you’re planning to use this method to record your mileage, there are a couple of key things to watch out for:

 - The mileage rate set by HMRC covers all the costs for owning and running the car, so you can't claim anything else for the costs of servicing, repairs, MOTs or general wear and tear.

 - You can't switch between the ‘simplified expenses’ method and the ‘full-cost’ method (see below) unless you change vehicles.

 Our mileage calculator can help you calculate your costs using the ‘simplified expenses’ method.

 How to record mileage using the ‘simplified expenses’ method in FreeAgent

 If you’re a FreeAgent user, you can easily add a new mileage claim by inputting the relevant details from your business journey.
 If there is a journey you make regularly, you can set it up to recur automatically, saving you from having to enter the details every time you make the journey.

 The ‘full-cost’ method

-If you can’t use the ‘simplified expenses’ method then you’ll have to use the ‘full-cost’ method.
+If you can’t (or don’t want to) use the ‘simplified expenses’ method to claim for your motor expenses, then you’ll have to use the ‘full-cost’ method.

 In order to work out the business proportion you need to keep a mileage log.
-This means making a note of all the journeys you travel in the vehicle, including:
+This means making a note of all the journeys (business and personal) you travel in the vehicle, including: